vuejs-translations/docs-fr/README.md

 ### Share translations work

-We will work using issues to share translations work to all involved team member.
+We will work using [issues](/issues) and [projects](/projects/1) to share translations work to all involved team member.
-It will have main issue for each part of Vue website.
+It will have main topic for each part of Vue website.

 - Guide
 - Tutorials